kent-lee/artstation-scraper/README.md

 2. update mechanism

-    - Attempt 1: download artworks from newest to oldest until an existing file is found on the disk.
+    - Attempt: download artworks from newest to oldest until an existing file is found on the disk.
 This does not work well with the multi-threading implementation, as it makes the program a lot more complicated in order to deal with thread stopping condition

-    - Attempt 2: record the last visited artwork information for each artist to check if update is needed.
+    - Solution: record the last visited artwork information for each artist to check if update is needed.
 This does not work if the newest upload was deleted by the artist, as the stored information cannot be found in the retrieved HTML.
 One solution is to record a list of all downloaded artwork information for each artist, then compare it with the parsed data, but this wastes a lot of unnecessary space and memory

-    - Solution: find the file names while parsing the artwork IDs such that the former can be used to compare with the existing files on disk.
-If there is a match, then the function will return a list of artworks from newest to the point in which the match was found.

 ## Todo